SPOILER ALERT: THE WHOLE POINT OF THIS POST IS TO ANALYZE THE MUCH-DEBATED ENDING OF DIANNA WYNNE JONES’ FIRE AND HEMLOCK.

 Tom begins to lose to the Fairy King.

 Polly moves to help.
 When she does, Tom situation grows even more dire.
-He starts to topple into the dark abyss of Hell, a sacrifice to replenish the Fairy King’s power.
-There are two interconnected reasons why Polly’s support has made Tom even more valuable:
+He starts to topple into the dark abyss of Hell.
+There are two interconnected reasons why Polly’s support has made Tom even more vulnerable:

 First, Polly is to Tom the equivalent of what the Queen is to the Fairy King.
-By drawing upon Polly, Tom allows the King to draw upon the power of the Queen.
+By drawing upon Polly, Tom allows the King to draw upon the power of the Queen, as per the rule set by the Queen.
 Second, and even more importantly, Polly’s identity, like the horse and the music, is partly a manifestation of Tom’s imagination.
 At some point, they have both imagined her as his savior and thereby manifested that identity into reality.

 Almost everything Polly did in those five years went back to Mr. Lynn somehow.
 The four years after that had been formless and humdrum years.
 Polly had done things, true, but it had all been without shape, as if she had been filleted away from her own motives and the things which gave her shape.

 She hates her long hair until Mr. Lynn says he likes it.
 She dislikes coffee until his friend Ann gives her some to drink.
 She takes up athletics to practice being his assistant hero.
 She starts music lessons, even though she is not particularly good, because she wants to be able to discuss music with him.
 He dislikes her writing and suddenly all the parts that were her favorite now make her cringe.